'Eerily Familiar': The Ghost Of Bubbles Past

 Right.
 Or, put differently, exactly what I said weeks ago in the post linked here at the outset.

-Well in that context, I wanted to show you a few charts from the latest presentation put together by Citi's Hans Lorenzen.
+Well, in that context, I wanted to show you a few charts from the latest presentation put together by Citi's Hans Lorenzen.

 First, here's a colorful representation of the tens of trillions that's been pumped into markets by global central banks:

 I talk a lot about how that invariably creates a situation where there's too much money chasing too few assets (a recipe for asset price inflation).
-Well here's what that dynamic looks like in the European context:
+Well, here's what that dynamic looks like in the European context:

 The obvious question that raises is this: who's going to replace that bid when they step away from markets?

-And for those who insist on telling you that central bank buying isn't what's ultimately in the driver's seat, have a look at the following two charts that plot global central bank liquidity flows with S&P (NYSEARCA:SPY) price changes and changes in IG credit spreads (NYSEARCA:LQD):
+And, for those who insist on telling you that central bank buying isn't what's ultimately in the driver's seat, have a look at the following two charts that plot global central bank liquidity flows with S&P (NYSEARCA:SPY) price changes and changes in IG credit spreads (NYSEARCA:LQD):

 Those two are pretty telling, no?